 Please click on the links below to view the Pupil Premium Policy and Pupil Premium Grant Expenditure Reports:

-Please click on the links below to view the PE & Sports Grant Funding Report:
+Please click on the link below to view the PE & Sports Grant Funding Report: